-secondary user: a person is a secondary user for an account with a data holder in a particular designated sector if:
+secondary user: a person is a secondary user for an account with a data holder in a particular designated sector at a particular time, if, at that time:if:

-- (a) the person is an individual who is 18 years of age or older; and - (b) the person has account privileges in relation to the account; and - (c) the account holder or account holders: - (i) are individuals each of whom is 18 years or older; and secondary user instruction means an instruction given for the purposes of paragraph (c) of the definition of secondary user.

-(ii) in accordance with the requirements for the account, have given the data holder an instruction to treat the person as a secondary user for the purposes of these rules.
+- (a) the person is an individual who is 18 years of age or older; and - (b) the person has account privileges in relation to the account; and - (c) the account holder or account holders: - (i) are individuals each of whom is 18 years or older; and - (ii) are eligible in relation to the data holder; and - (iii) in accordance with the requirements for the account, have given the data holder an instruction to treat the person as a secondary user for the purposes of these rules; and - (iv) have not withdrawn that instruction. - (ii) in accordance with the requirements for the account, have given the data holder an instruction to treat the person as a secondary user for the purposes of these rules.